 1. Eiffel Tower

-Nothing symbolizes Paris more than the Eiffel Tower.
+Nothing symbolises Paris more than the Eiffel Tower.
 At 984 feet tall, its iron figure stands above the rest of the city and can be seen from almost anywhere.
 It was built in 1889 for the World Exhibition to celebrate the French Revolution.
-For a truly breathtaking view, ascend to the top of the tower.
+For a truly breathtaking view, ascend to the top of the tower

 2. Seine River

 For an unforgettable experience, take a river boat cruise down the Seine River.
 As you calmly glide through the water, you’ll have spectacular views of significant landmarks.
 Night is the best time to go, when the city’s lights glisten against the dark sky.